jayant-lang/farmers-crop/README.md

-# noble-curves
+# noble-hashes

-Audited & minimal JS implementation of elliptic curve cryptography.
+Audited & minimal JS implementation of SHA2, SHA3, RIPEMD, BLAKE2/3, HMAC, HKDF, PBKDF2 & Scrypt.

 - 🔒 [**Audited**](#security) by an independent security firm
 - 🔻 Tree-shaking-friendly: use only what's necessary, other code won't be included
 - 🏎 Ultra-fast, hand-optimized for caveats of JS engines
-- 🔍 Unique tests ensure correctness: property-based, cross-library and Wycheproof vectors, fuzzing
+- 🔍 Unique tests ensure correctness: chained tests, sliding window tests, DoS tests, fuzzing
-- ➰ Short Weierstrass, Edwards, Montgomery curves
+- 🔁 No unrolled loops: makes it easier to verify and reduces source code size up to 5x
-- ✍️ ECDSA, EdDSA, Schnorr, BLS signature schemes, ECDH key agreement
+- 🐢 Scrypt supports `N: 2**22`, while other implementations are limited to `2**20`
-- 🔖 SUF-CMA and SBS (non-repudiation) for ed25519, ed448 and others
+- 🦘 SHA3 supports Keccak, TupleHash, KangarooTwelve and MarsupilamiFourteen
-- #️⃣ hash-to-curve for encoding or hashing an arbitrary string to an elliptic curve point
+- 🪶 Just 3.4k lines / 17KB gzipped.
+SHA256-only is 240 lines / 3KB gzipped

-- 🧜‍♂️ Poseidon ZK-friendly hash
+The library's initial development was funded by [Ethereum Foundation](https://ethereum.org/).

 ### This library belongs to _noble_ crypto